RahulMR42/GITHub-Branch-Protector/README.md

 * The ngrok will pick up the event and using the api it will add a protection rule and a new issue will be added and notified to the user.

-* Refer the technical deep dive to go in depth.
+* Refer our wiki paged to know in details and add customizations in the protection rules.

 :eight_spoked_asterisk: Technical Deep Dive: